MEF-GIT/MEF-LSO-Legato-SDK/README.md

-# MEF-LSO-Legato-SDK Billie Release
+# MEF-LSO-Legato-SDK Celine Release

 ## Download Link

-Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/billie-final/MEF-LSO-Legato-SDK-billie.zip)
+Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/celine/MEF-LSO-Legato-SDK-celine.zip)

 ## Overview

-This repository contains the Billie release of the Legato SDK.
+This repository contains the Celine release of the Legato SDK.
 The SDK includes APIs for Service Catalog, Service Order, Service Inventory and Service Notification functions of the Service Orchestration Functionality (SOF) at the LSO Legato Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.

 This version updates the payload schemas for:

-- Carrier Ethernet (based on MEF 7.4),
-- SD-WAN (based on MEF 82) and
-- L1CS (based on MEF 111).
+- IP/IP-VPN (based on MEF 112)

+Also included are draft, in-progress versions of the API Developer Guides for each of the service types listed above.

-**NOTE:** Some parts of the release are for MEF Members only, such as the draft, in-progress versions of the API Developer Guides for each of the service types listed above.
+**NOTE:** Some parts of the release are for MEF Members only, such as the draft, in-progress versions of the API Developer Guides for each of the service types listed above

 ## Scope